e-candeloro/Python-ROS-pub-sub/README.md

 After the following command, two new folders named "build" and "devel" should appear in the "python_example_ros" directory.

-### 3. Initialize roscore and add devel setup to bashrc
+### 3. Initialize roscore and usage of devel/setup.bash
 Every time you open a new terminal and  want to work with launch files and packages inside the workspace, you need to execute the command: `source devel/setup.bash`.

 ### 4. Initialize a roscore